CaradryanLiang/mist-documentation/source/content/mode.rst

 Mode
 =======================

+Mist provides three modes for different anti-imitation scenarios.
+Users can decide which mode to use according to their specific situation.

+Textural mode: By injecting confusing texture information into the watermark to achieve the effect of anti-AI imitation; mainly against Img2Img; requires less GPU video memory.

+Semantic mode: By interfering with the semantic information of the original image with the watermark; mainly against subject-driven generation (Textual Inversion, Dreambooth, etc.) scenes; requires more GPU video memory.

+Fused mode: By mixing Textural and Semantic modes in a certain ratio; requires more GPU video memory.

-In Mist, we provide several modes to meet various demands of users.
-The following table demonstrates the performance of three modes against different AI-for-Art applications.
+The following table demonstrates the performance of the three modes in the four scenarios: Textual Inversion, NovelAI Img2Img, Dreambooth, and Scenario.gg.
+Among them, Textual Inversion and Dreambooth are both based on Stable Diffusion.

 +-------------------------------------------------------+-------------------+-----------------+------------+-------------+
 |                                                       | Textual Inversion | NovelAI Img2Img | Dreambooth | Scenario.gg |